Shopify vs WooCommerce for E-Commerce Stores

 The most popular e-commerce platforms right now, Shopify and WooCommerce are both phenomenal tools that give you access to most everything you need to successfully run an online store.
-What’s more, both platforms are easy to set up and already boast a robust online presence that gives store owners an edge in the increasingly competitive market.
+What’s more, both platforms are easy to set up and already boast a robust online presence that gives store owners an edge in the increasingly competitive market of eCommerce platforms.

 So, the question is – which one should you choose when getting started with e-commerce?

 To help you make an informed decision, we compare the two platforms based on standout features, cost, payment options, and integrations and add-ons.

 Shopify is an online, hosted web software tool that lets you build an online e-commerce store without any coding.
 Some of its standout features include:

 - Manual order creation